 |Alma Mater:||Penn State|

-Adam Decker, the 2010 Atlantic 10 Coach of the Year, begins his 10th season as the head coach of the Richmond men's golf program in 2014-15.
+Adam Decker, two-time Atlantic 10 Coach of the Year, completed his 11th season as the head coach of the Richmond men's golf program in 2015-16.

 The Long Island, N.Y. native was named Virginia's State Coach of the Year after leading the Spiders to the 2006 NCAA East Regional in his first year at Richmond.

-In his time leading the Richmond program, Decker has seen five players earn All-Region honors, 11 named All-American Scholars, five named Atlantic 10 All-Academic, 15 Atlantic 10 All-Conference selections and one A-10 individual champion.
-The Spiders have finished in the top-5 at the Atlantic 10 Championship in all nine seasons Decker has been at Richmond.
+In his time leading the Richmond program, Decker has seen five players earn All-Region honors, 12 named All-American Scholars, six named Atlantic 10 All-Academic, 19 Atlantic 10 All-Conference selections, one All-Conference Rookie of the Year and one A-10 individual champion.
+The Spiders have finished in the top-5 at the Atlantic 10 Championship in all 11 seasons Decker has been at Richmond.

 In 2012-13, Richmond senior Daniel Walker earned an at-large bid to the NCAA Regional, where he tied a school record score of 12-under-par 204 to tie for second place.
 That earned him one of six individual at-large bids to the 2013 NCAA National Championship.